ov-studio/Vital.site/backend/readme.md

 API service for Vital.sandbox — every route that needs a live server lives here.
 This is the **backend half** of the project: a normal Next.js deployment (no static export), split out so the docs/marketing frontend can ship as a fully static site.

-Hosts the Vital.sandbox **masterlist** (a live server directory backed by Upstash Redis) along with cached GitHub-backed endpoints for build info, contributors, stats, and vault resources.
+Hosts the Vital.sandbox **masterlist** (a live server directory backed by Upstash Redis), **scripting benchmarks** (sourced from GitHub Release assets), and cached GitHub-backed endpoints for build info, contributors, stats, and vault resources.
+Also handles GitHub OAuth and the workspace application flow.

 ## Getting Started